beakerbrowser/beakerbrowser.com/_docs/tutorials/create-a-blog.md

 <figure>
 <img src="/img/docs/tut-create-a-blog/library-page.png" >
-<figcaption>Your new site in the library</figcaption>
+<figcaption>Your new site in your Library</figcaption>
 </figure>

 By default, Beaker creates a new folder for you under the `~/Sites` directory.
-In this case, we want to pick our own folder, because we want to use the `./_sites` folder under our Jekyll blog.
-Use the “Change folder” tool to do this:
+In this case, we want to pick our own folder, because we want to use the `./_sites` folder within our Jekyll blog.
+To select the `_site` directory, click "Change folder" in the Library dropdown menu.

 <figure>
 <img src="/img/docs/tut-create-a-blog/change-folder.png" >